This post may contain affiliate links. Read the full disclosure here.

 I wanted to write this post because I wanted people, especially young girls and women, to know that I don’t think you have to have a baby to have the type of mental shift that I did.
 If your depression has less to do with a chemical imbalance and more to do with negative thought patterns like mine, sometimes you just need a push to change your mindset.

 Remind yourself that you matter.
 That there is so much beauty in the world to appreciate and live for.
-That nobody cares if you have zits on your face, or need to lose weight, or are having a bad hair day.
+That nobody cares if you have zits on your face or you need to lose weight or are having a bad hair day.
 People don’t love other people because of how they look.
 They love and appreciate them for the people that they are.
 I bet if you ask anyone why they love their significant other, best friend, or family member, the first thing they say is not going to be, “Because they are thin and have nice hair.”

 Now I am not saying that I always see life as rainbows and butterflies now.

 Of course, having a child brings on a whole new bevy of worries and concerns.
 And having a baby alone, and being alone most of the time, can feel awfully isolating.
 The difference is that no matter how much I worry and feel anxious and alone, it’s not life-shattering.
-It doesn’t cause me retreat from the world.
+It doesn’t cause me to retreat from the world.
 Now I can remind myself of what really matters because now I know what really matters.

 Anyway, I hope sharing my story was helpful to someone in some way.
 I am also not belittling people who are depressed and have negative thoughts and emotions.
 Trust me.
 I have been there.
 I know how hard it is to shake.
 It’s not trivial and not a simple fix.
 I just want to encourage people by sharing my story and letting people know that there is a light at the end of the tunnel.
 Mine came in the form of a beautiful baby girl, but yours might come to you in a completely different way.